muzzbanana/compiler_design_CSCI394/tiger_compiler/README.md

 Tiger Semantics
 ===============

+Note: Mutual recursion is not working.
+We will fix by next assignment.

 We chose to implement our semantic checks using the **"functional style"**.
 This means we maintain a permanent environment and create temporary ones when needed.